 - 1. Determine which nets and cells should be constrained. - 2.
 Run the Efinity software, adjusting your design for each iteration, until the nets meet timing. - 3.
 When the nets meet timing, use an .ini file to tell the software to save the placement and routing data to templates.
-(See Generate .rcf Template on page 65) - 4.
+(See Generate .rcf Template on page 67) - a) For Trion devices, set --route_dump_constraint_file="on" to generate cproject>.route2, which is later used in the constraint flow. - 4.
 Do not make any changes to the design and re-compile.

-The software creates these template files: - Placement template < project > .out.placeloc - Routing template < project > .rcf.template
+The software creates these template files:

+- Placement template < project > .out.placeloc - Routing template < project > .rcf.template

-The software also creates a routing traces file < project >.troutingtraces.
+The routing traces file is project>.troutingtraces for Titanium and Topaz, and project>.route2 for Trion.